vprtwn/witchcraft.computer/README.md

 ### Storage

 - Pages are stored as JSON files on S3 (traydata bucket)
-- Read-only user settings are stored on Stripe customer metadata
-- Every page has a tip button.
-Tip comments are descriptions on Stripe PaymentIntents, and can be displayed (optionally) as a feed on any page.
+- There's some stripe integration stuff lying around.
+Might add it back but not feeling that inspired by payments <> tray right now.
 - Curious about using [Cloudflare durable objects](https://blog.cloudflare.com/introducing-workers-durable-objects/) for collaborative storage (comments)

 ### Auth

 - Twitter Oauth, using [NextAuthJS](https://next-auth.js.org/)
+- I feel pretty strongly that Twitter-only auth is the way.

 ### UX

-- Using [theme-ui](https://theme-ui.com/components) for components, theming, CSS-in-JS
+- [theme-ui](https://theme-ui.com/components) for components and theming. need to clean up theme.js and do a big audit (#78)
 - Icons from https://icons.mono.company/

 ## Roadmap

 Creators:

-- Subpages
-- Rich links (customized for Youtube, Spotify)
-- Upload audio
+- Uploading audio
 - Analytics

+Consumers:

-- Subscription with payouts to creators based on what you view.
+- Subscription with payouts to creators based on what you read

-Consumers: Mobile app, favorites, discovery, following, etc. Spotify x Tumblr x Bandcamp.
+- Mobile app? focused on listening

 ## Documentation